vishnudevtj/vishnudevtj.github.io/_posts/2017-09-20-assembly-in-emacs.md

 # Assembly in Emacs

-Learning Assembly is essential to Reverse Engineer among other stuffs , Well I write my code in Emacs and emacs default con tans a asm mode which helps in Assembly programming , But i need documentation in my finger tip , something like company mode which is really help full while coding .
-This is emacs isn't the might be some code lying in the internet which will help , So i Searched the internet and with no surprise there is a package for x86 Documents called [x86-lookup](https://github.com/skeeto/x86-lookup) , it opens the intel developer manual in a document viewer or in emacs's pdf viewer .
+Learning Assembly is essential to Reverse Engineer among other stuffs , Well I write my code in Emacs and it contains asm mode, which helps in Assembly programming.
+But I need documentation in my finger tip , something like company mode which is really help full while coding .
+This is emacs, isn't there some code lying in the internet which will help , So i Searched the internet and with no surprise there is a package for x86 architecture called [x86-lookup](https://github.com/skeeto/x86-lookup) , it opens the intel developer manual in a document viewer or in emacs's pdf viewer .
 It basically works by first converting the pdf to text and indexing it and later searches the index and opens up the correct page .
 Same author have made a [nasm mode](https://github.com/skeeto/nasm-mode) for nasm programming .

 ```emacs-lisp
 (use-package x86-lookup